shirshance/python-course-assignments/day03/README.md

 - `cell_split_gui.py` - GUI version using `tkinter`.
 - `test_cell_split.py` - test file with test cases for the calculation function.

+## AI Interaction

+I used ChatGPT to help me refactor my Day 02 code into a function, separate the logic into a module, and create different interfaces (input, CLI, and GUI).
+I also used it to debug import errors and write basic test cases.

 ## How to run

 Standard input version: